artcoholic/akar-icons/README.md

 ![npm](https://img.shields.io/npm/dm/akar-icons?style=for-the-badge)

 # akar-icons
 A perfectly rounded icon library made for designers, developers, and pretty much everyone.
+Explore all of our icons at [akaricons.com](https://akaricons.com).

 <a href="https://akaricons.com" target="_blank">
   <img alt="akar icons" src="https://repository-images.githubusercontent.com/306119910/c3a57000-2be0-11eb-88a2-2714f9bafcd4">
 </a>

-## For Designers
-Explore all of our icons at [akaricons.com](https://akaricons.com).
-Simply click the icon you'd like to use then paste it on your favorite application (Figma, Sketch, XD).
-Your selection is automatically copied to your clipboard.

----

-## For developers
+## Get Started
-This library is made for React developers.

 ### 1. Installation
 Install with npm: